 Seeing is not enough.
 You have to feel what you photograph – Andre Kertesz

 Watch the people around you and trust your instincts to pick someone who might do something worthy of a photograph.
-We’re creatures of habit so start with what people routinely do.
+We’re creatures of habit, so start with what people routinely do.
 For example, I love coffee and so started out focusing on other coffee drinkers.

 Another example is the whole selfie phenomenon.
 People take a lot of selfies nowadays.
 Whether it’s in a group or by themselves, it’s happening all around you.
-If you position yourself facing some monument or popular landmark, people will walk right into your frame.
+If you position yourself facing some monument or famous landmark, people will walk right into your frame.

 3. Pick one person

 If you spot someone interesting approaching, track them with your camera and forget everyone else.
 This scenario works well if you are in a large city market or town square.
 You can also walk after someone for a while or track along with a person on the other side of the road.
-Just remember that if you follow them for too long, or make them feel uncomfortable, it’ll start getting a little weird.
+Just remember that if you follow them for too long or make them feel uncomfortable, it’ll start getting a little weird.

-Like hunting, it’s a game of patience where you need absolute focus on your subject, to the abandonment of all other targets.
+It’s like an eagle or tiger hunting.
+A game of patience where you need absolute focus on your subject, to the abandonment of all other targets.